 We entered into an agreement, effective June 1, 2014, to sublease 4,418 square feet of office and storage space at our head office location in Victoria, British Columbia.
-The sublease is for a term of five years, with the Company having the right to terminate after the third year at no cost.
-The estimated base rent plus operating costs on a monthly basis for the period January 1, 2016 to May 31, 2017 is approximately \$9,000 per month.
+The sublease is for a term of five years.
+Effective September 1, 2017 the sublease was amended to increase the leased premises to 5,540 square feet.
+The estimated base rent plus operating costs on a monthly basis for the period September 1, 2017 to May 31, 2019 is approximately \$11,000 per month.

 We entered into an agreement on November 14, 2014 to lease 1,247 square feet of office space for the Edmonton, Alberta registered office where our finance group is located.
-The lease was for a term of two years commencing on January 1, 2015 at a cost of approximately \$1,300 per month.
-We have extended the lease for an additional year at the same rental amount.
+The lease was for an original term of two years commencing on January 1, 2015 and has been extended to December 31, 2018 at a cost of approximately \$1,400 per month.